 There is a debate in the paranormal as to what a ghost really is.
 While the more common belief is that it is the spirit of a person who was once living, there are other explanations on the table.
 From us manifesting our own activity, time slips, alternative dimensions, psychic projection through to us just making it up all up in our mind, there are many different areas that people spend their time researching to try and answer this very question.
 In order to look forward, first we must look where we have been.
 For centuries, people have believed that a ghost or spirit is the soul of a person who was once living.
 So let's explore the very concept of our soul and where these beliefs stem from.

 I spend a lot of time researching and writing about the psychology behind paranormal investigating.
 We ourselves can sometimes be our own enemies when it comes to processing information.
 We know that the brain can trick us into seeing faces in mist in what we call pareidolia.
 We know that the brain can make us think that we hear a voice that is really just static.
 We know that a certain frequency of sound (infrasound) can make our eyeball vibrate to the point that it induces a feeling of being watched.
-When the brain cannot process something that it does not recognise, it fills in the gaps and this is where we start seeing and hearing things that are not really there.
+When the brain cannot process something that it does not recognize, it fills in the gaps and this is where we start seeing and hearing things that are not really there.
 Our brain doesn't like the unfamiliar and it makes us feel uncomfortable when it has trouble processing information.
 These feelings are often mistaken for something paranormal because again it is the 'unknown'.
 Skeptics tend to thrive on this information as there are theories and explanations for almost everything, and it almost always comes back to the brain and the way it processes information.
-Science is a valid explanation for many things, however when it comes to our brain, science is still unable to replicate or explain certain phenomena without any doubt or possible variables.
+Science is a valid explanation for many things, however, when it comes to our brain, science is still unable to replicate or explain certain phenomena without any doubt or possible variables.
 So while it remains one of the possibilities, it is not the only one.

 Paranormal investigators generally classify what they consider a haunting into different areas.
 The two most common areas are what we call intelligent and residual hauntings.
 What may surprise you is that people also tend to classify spirits and ghosts into different categories as well.
 Famous researcher Hans Holzer gives what is a widely believed explanation of the different categories in his book GHOSTS: True encounters from the World beyond